Xaaris/Update-Checker/readme.md

 ### Frontend

-Both projects use a SPA frontend with Auth0 specific authentication.
+The project uses an SPA frontend with Auth0 specific authentication.
 Even though OpenID Connect and OAuth2 are used under the hood, a specific library by Auth0 was used to make use of both protocols.

 The library used here is called [auth0-spa-js](https://github.com/auth0/auth0-spa-js).